How to protect your business from sexual harassment claims

 Make sure to act quickly and take detailed notes.

 Interview witnesses and the accused

 Ask employees who may have witnessed the incident open-ended questions to determine what they saw.
-Talk to the person accused of harassment, too.
+Talk to the person accused of misconduct, too.
 Notify them about the allegations, and ask for their version of events.
 Treat them with the same respect as the accuser, and document what they tell you.

 Review the information and come to a decision

 Once you have completed your investigation, review your notes and determine whether or not you believe sexual harassment occurred.
 If possible, discuss the matter with a colleague to get their insight.